Mormon leaders hopeful Casper temple will be finished in 2023

 Since about one of every nine Wyomingites adhere to the Church of Jesus Christ of Latter-Day Saints, the installation of this temple – with its central location in the state – is huge.

-Worthen remembers the moment she found out about the temple: Easter morning in 2021, making rolls, her family was watching General Conference (the biannual churchwide gathering where members listen to the church’s top leaders), when she heard the prophet say, “Casper, Wyoming.”
+Worthen remembers the moment she found out about the temple: Easter morning in 2021 while making rolls.
+Her family was watching General Conference (the biannual churchwide gathering where members listen to the church’s top leaders), when she heard the prophet say, “Casper, Wyoming.”

 “Like, we all screamed,” she said.
 “The whole house screamed.
 And then we’re all texting our family and friends crying, and it was a big deal.”